Underweight teen girls

 Why being underweight matters

-Being underweight isn't good for you.
+Being underweight is not good for you.
 It can leave you with low energy and affect your immune system.
 This means you could pick up colds and other infections more easily.

 Plus, you may be missing out on important vitamins and minerals like calcium and iron, which you need to grow and develop.

 If you're underweight, it can also affect how your hormones work.
-This means your periods could be delayed if they haven't started yet or, if they have started, you could miss some.
+This means your periods could be delayed if they have not started yet or, if they have started, you could miss some.